info-201a-wi23/final-project-proposal-abigailaiyun/README.md

 > Wastcoat, Eliza.
 “5 Exciting Ways AI Can Be Used In Tennis.”
 IoT For All, 20 June 2023,
     https://www.iotforall.com/5-exciting-ways-ai-can-be-used-in-tennis.
 Accessed 30 April 2024.

----

-> Links to Related Sites:
+2c.
+Links to Featured Sites:

 > https://www.tennis.com/news/articles/the-role-of-analytics-in-tennis-is-on-a-long-slow-rise